Boosting Health, Crushing Diseases: All of Us United in the USA!

 The Insulin Shot Process

-Wash Your Hands: Begin by washing your hands thoroughly.
-This ensures a clean and sterile environment for the entire process.
+Wash Your Hands: Begin by thoroughly washing your hands to maintain a clean and sterile environment throughout the procedure.

-Draw the Insulin: Using the syringe, draw the prescribed amount of insulin.
-Hold the syringe with the needle facing upward to expel any air bubbles, ensuring an accurate dosage.
+Prepare the Syringe: Using the syringe, draw the prescribed amount of medication.
+Hold the syringe with the needle facing upward and gently tap to release any air bubbles, ensuring an accurate dosage.

-Insert the Needle: Insert the needle at a 45-degree angle, going beneath the skin but not into the muscle.
-Administer the insulin slowly and steadily.
+Administer the Injection: Insert the needle at a 45-degree angle into the pinched skin, ensuring it goes beneath the skin and not into the muscle.
+Inject the medication slowly and steadily.

 Variability in Injection Sites: A Pivotal Aspect of Feline Diabetes Care